We are an Order of missionary Companions that help to plant new communities of faith that are submitted to Christ Jesus, and his Word.

 Global Strategic Coordinator

 Joel has been assisting NAMS for nearly 30 years.
-In 2021 he became the fulltime Global Strategic Development Officer.
+In 2021 he became the fulltime Global Strategic Development Officer and is now the Global Strategic Coordinator.
+He works with the Regional Strategic Coordinators to ensures that the work of all Companions are aligned with the strategic vision God has given to NAMS.
 He has a background in IT/Technical support as well as graphic Design.
 He is married to Rachel who is a gifted jewelry maker.

 Dean of GAP